awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 Indicates whether access logs stored in Amazon S3 are enabled\.
 The default is `false`\.

 `access_logs.s3.bucket`
 The name of the Amazon S3 bucket for the access logs\.
 This attribute is required if access logs are enabled\.
-For more information, see [Bucket permissions](load-balancer-access-logs.md#access-logging-bucket-permissions)\.
+For more information, see [Enable access logs](enable-access-logging.md)\.

 `access_logs.s3.prefix`
 The prefix for the location in the Amazon S3 bucket\.